jonathanargentiero/generator-cordova-wakanda/README.md

 ##Angular subgenerators available

-In your `angularApp` folder, you can run any of the [official yeoman generator-angular subgenerators](https://github.com/yeoman/generator-angular/blob/master/readme.md#generators).
+In your `cordovaApp` folder, you can run any of the [official yeoman generator-angular subgenerators](https://github.com/yeoman/generator-angular/blob/master/readme.md#generators).

 ## Resources